-xxxxxx is an Engineer in the Roads Design Team.
-He worked as a WSDO in the South East Trunk Road Unit and has completed four winter seasons in the North West.
+XXXXX is an Engineer in the Roads Design Team.
+He worked as a WSDO in the South East Trunk Road Unit and has completed fifth winter seasons in the North West.

-xxxxxx is an Engineer in our Roads Design Team.
-This is xxxxxx's fifth winter season. xxxxxx attended the IHE Winter Service Training for Decision Makers and Managers course, and this along with his previous experience has seen him being formally approved as a WSDO.
+XXXXXXX is an Engineer in our Roads Design Team.
+This is XXXXXXX sixth winter season.
+XXXXXXXX attended the IHE Winter Service Training for Decision Makers and Managers course, and this along with his previous experience has seen him being formally approved as a WSDO.

-xxxxx undertook the role as WSDC on the North East Unit from 2013 to 2016 following which he gained promotion to Network Officer.
-During his time as WSDC whilst predominately working on the North East Unit xxxxxx also gained experience of winter service on the North West Unit.
-As part of his continual development xxxxxx has completed an HNC in civil engineering.
-This is xxxxxx's third winter season and has been formally approved as a WSDO.
+XXXX undertook the role as WSDC on the North East Unit from 2013 to 2016 following which he gained promotion to Network Officer.
+During his time as WSDC whilst predominately working on the North East Unit.
+XXXX also gained experience of winter service on the North West Unit.
+As part of his continual development XXXX has completed an HNC in civil engineering.
+This is XXXX fourth winter season and has been formally approved as a WSDO.

-xxxxx has three seasons previous experience as a Winter Duty Manager with Bear Scotland on the North East Unit between 2011 - 2015 and two seasons mentorship on the South West Unit with Scotland Transerv under an experienced Winter Duty Manager 2015 - 2018.
+XXX has three seasons previous experience as a Winter Duty Manager with Bear Scotland on the North East Unit between 2011 - 2015 and two seasons mentorship on the South West Unit with Scotland Transerv under an experienced Winter Duty Manager 2015 - 2018.
 As a winter duty officer, he has been actively involved in winter maintenance.
 His duties have included observing weather forecasts and graphs on a daily basis, drafting daily winter action plans, monitoring live feedback information from site-based weather stations, liaising with our Control Room and the weather service provider on a 24-hour basis, instructing operatives with regards to winter action and then monitoring that action for any problems.
-This is xxxxxx's second winter season on the North West Unit.
+This is lan's third winter season on the North West Unit.